Hendrix-CS/csci320/projects/swim.md

     the file selection screen.
   * When the file is re-opened, from any of the windows, the changes saved earlier should be reflected.
-* When `F5` is selected, the user can enter a filename of up to 10 characters in the top window.
-  * When the user types the backspace (Unicode ``\u{8}``), it erases the previous character.
-  * When the user types the Enter key:
-    * An empty file with the given name is opened, created, and closed on the disk
-    * The filename is cleared from the top window
-    * The file listings in the four quadrant windows are updated to include the new file

 When creating a file named `test`, SWIM should look like this: